hphelion/documentation/commercial/GA1/commerical.services-identity-overview.md

 ## Working with the Identity Service

-To [perform tasks using the Identity service](#howto), you can use the API or CLI.
+To [perform tasks using the Identity service](#howto), you can use the dashboard, API or CLI.

 ### Using the dashboards<a name="UI"></a>

-You can use the [HP Helion OpenStack Dashboard](/helion/openstack/dashboard/how-works/) to work with the Identity service.
+You can use the [HP Helion OpenStack Dashboard](/helion/openstack/ga/dashboard/how-works/) to work with the Identity service.

-Note: Domain management is not available using the Helion OpenStack Dashboard.
-You can use the CLI for domain management instead.

 ###Using the API<a name="API"></a>